Extirpater/AirhockeyAI/README.md

 /Training -> Saved model folders

-/Detection -> Preliminary CV detection algorihtim with hough transform, updated dual detection CV algirhtim is under /HOCKEY2
+/detection -> Preliminary CV detection algorihtim with hough transform, updated dual detection CV algirhtim is under /HOCKEY2

-/Gym_Game -> First version of OpenAI Gym game.
+/gym_Game -> First version of OpenAI Gym game.
 Updated version is adapted found under /HOCKEY2

-/Moter_driver -> Serial command translations from python code to Arduino Leonardo Motor Sheild
+/motor_driver -> Serial command translations from python code to Arduino Leonardo Motor Sheild To run the motors according to your computer's WASD keys, connect your machine to the arduino and compile and upload the arduino code located in the /arduino folder.

-/neat algo -> NEAT algorithim class declarations
+/neatalgo -> NEAT algorithim class declarations

 ## How To Run Code